burkinamaria/IntrinsicMotivationRL/README.md

 ## Summary

-Intrinsic motivations can really help with exploration, especially RND and ICM, but ICM requires careful tuning of its scale factor.
-Different done flag settings lead to slightly different results, but qualitatively they remain the same.
+- Intrinsic motivations can really help with exploration (like in the __MountainCarContinuous-v0__ environment), especially RND and ICM, but ICM requires careful tuning of its scale factor.

+- Sometimes reward and observation normalization is enough for comparable perfomance.

+- Different done flag settings lead to the slightly different results, but qualitatively they remain the same.